Smail Agha Čengić: 1814–?

-Around 1814, Smail-aga came to Gacko and settled in area of Cernica, then Fazlagić Tower, and finally in Lipnik near Avtovac.
+Around 1814, Smail-aga came to Gacko and settled in area of Cernica, then Fazlagić Tower, and finally in Lipnik near Haptovac (now known as Avtovac).
 Here in Lipnik, he established his residence and official captaincy by building a Tower of Čengić, a small mosque and several residential buildings.
 He also built several captaincy towers in the wider region of Gacko and Eastern Herzegovina, as well as many villas and houses in Mala Gračanica, Srđevići, Lukovice, Fojnica and Cernica.

+Marriage and family

+After Smail-aga moved to the nahiye of Gacko, where he became the muteselim, he married Čelebija, the daughter of Bešir-aga Hasanbegović from Haptovac (now Serbianised as Avtovac).
+Smail-aga was married twice more but the names of his other wives are unknown.
+Smail-aga has a total of seven sons and one daughter.

 1835

 In 1835, Smail-aga and the pasha of Pljevlja agreed to murder the Drobnjak Serbian Orthodox priest Milutin Cerović; he was killed by the Turks in the centre of the town, and beheaded.
 Milutin's son Novica, who was the leading Drobnjak chieftain, denounced the Ottomans alongside his fellow tribal chiefs.